sethryder/library-helper/README.md

 This was put together quickly, so there are still many features that I would like to add and things I would like to change.
 Also Let me know if you find any bugs.

 Including:
-* Allow setting the title, isbn, etc on when you intiate the class.
+* Allow setting the title, isbn, etc when you initiate the class.
 * Any missing methods.
 * Real Documentation (Beyond examples)
 * Better Error Handling (Exceptions?)